woocommerce/qit-documentation/docs/custom-tests/running-tests.md

 Each plugin’s `action` (whether `test`, `bootstrap`, or `activate`) determines its participation in shared and isolated phases.
 For a refresher on these distinctions, see [Compatibility Testing with Custom E2E Tests](./compatibility-tests.md).

-## Understanding the SUT, Additional Plugins, and Dependencies
+## Understanding the SUT, additional plugins, and dependencies

 When running tests, QIT distinguishes between three key concepts in your test environment configuration: